fe-moldark/wesleykent-website/retropie.markdown

 <br><br><br>

 # Final thoughts
-This is a fun project to give a try, and there plenty of other tutorials and designs you can follow as well.
+This is a fun project to give a try, and there are plenty of other tutorials and designs you can follow as well.
 If you are looking for a more structured overview on how to put together a game console then give <a href="https://learn.adafruit.com/pigrrl-2/overview" target="_blank" rel="noopener noreferrer">Adafruit</a> a look.